KachiAlex/elderx/SECURITY.md

-# 🔒 ElderX Security Documentation
+# 🔒 Care Master Security Documentation

 ## Overview
-This document outlines the comprehensive security measures implemented in the ElderX application to protect sensitive health data and ensure user privacy.
+This document outlines the comprehensive security measures implemented in the Care Master application to protect sensitive health data and ensure user privacy.

 ## 🛡️ Security Features